-Hi, this is Nick Webb and welcome back to another episode of Fixing Healthcare.
+Hi, this is Nick Webb and welcome back to another episode of The Healthcare Cure.
 This is module number three in my five module program and we are talking about how can we improve healthcare, fix healthcare by reestablishing the competency of that amazing relationship between doctors and patients.
 Now, in the last module, I talked about time we need to give doctors and caregivers the time they need to be able to have for the caregiver to understand that patient at an emotive and an ethnographic level.
 In other words, understanding the patient beyond them as a, a set of biological data points and rather than it being a transaction, it has to be a relationship and relationships require time.
 So doctors need more time with their patients because they need to understand the patients.
 What is their mental health issues?
 How can I prescribe solutions that are going to be compliant for this patient?
 What are the kinds of environmental and social and economic situations are occurring in this patient’s life that are causing some of the manifestations of their condition?
 Understanding them at that level allows us to intervene not automatically through a prescription, but through an improved and permanent change in their lifestyle.

 Now, the problem is, is that there are consultants out there that are doing patient throughput analysis, that are showing hospitals and clinics how to significantly increase the amount of patients that go through the conveyor belt of a clinic.
 What does that ultimately mean?
 That means that the patients have very little time with a doctor so a patient comes to a doctor.
 They’re 30 pounds overweight, they’re hypertensive.
 They have a horrible lipid profile.
 They have other conditions, other comorbidities.
 And so what does the doctor do today they write him a prescription for statin drug and get them out because the conveyor belt is still moving.
 We need to change that.
 We need to give doctors instead of prescription default scenarios, we need to give them resources, wellness resources, prevention, resources and training resources to focus on keeping that patient healthy, rather than reactively treating that patient for disease.